Orebites

 The ideological founder of the Orebites was the priest Ambrož Hradecký.
 Leaders included Hynek Krušina of Lichtenburg and Diviš Bořek of Miletínek, the captain of the Hussites in Eastern and Central Bohemia.
 The Orebites were instrumental in the burning of the Benedictine monastery in Mnichovo Hradiště in the early summer of 1420, and in autumn, they supported the rest of the Hussites at the Battle of Vyšehrad.

-After Žižka's death (1424), "orphaned" combatants adopted their new name.
+After Žižka's death (1424) left them "orphaned", these combatants adopted their new name.
 From 1424 to 1428, they were led by the priest Ambrož of Hradec and then by another priest, Prokop the Lesser.
 Hejtman Jan Čapek of Sány was elected as their military commander (1431–1434).
 After 1457, most supporters belonged to the Bohemian Brethren church and played an important role in its development.

 Towns joined with the Union

 All towns are in Bohemia, unless otherwise noted.